AlexAnzolaJ/html-css-101-cwe-materials/curriculum/02-materials/new-readme.md

 - Once the corresponding IP address is found, the request continues to the web server, which hosts the files that make up the front end of a site.

 >
-- Tie this in to why we as front end developers are a vital part of this cycle.
+- Instructor Note: Tie this in to why we as front end developers are a vital part of this cycle.
-- Have students turn to person next to them and explain this cycle in their own words as if they were explaining it to someone who is 12 years of age.
+- **Turn and Talk:** Turn to person next to you and explain this cycle in your own words as if you were explaining it to someone who is 12 years of age.
+- Debrief:  Share: Did anyone have a really creative way of explaining this?

-> **Check:** Describe how requests differ from responses.
+> **Check:** How do requests differ from responses?

 #### What is Web Development?:

-> In this section you will be discussing what web development is on a high level.
+> In this section, we will discuss what web development is on a high level.

-- The creation and management of both websites and web-based applications.
+- Web development is the creation and management of both websites and web-based applications.
 - Most Developers will try to convince you that it is magic, but it is mainly editing text files (coding / programming), and solving problems.

 #### Web Production Workflow:

 ![](assets/wp.jpg)

-> In this section you will be discussing the process of going from an idea to a fully developed and launched site.
-It is important here to include the following:
+> In this section we will discuss the process of going from an idea to a fully developed and launched site.

 - UX: user experience, UX designers try to make it as easy as possible for people to use a webpage while achieving the purpose of the webpage.
 - Design: designers take the wireframes created by the UX team and make them pretty (think about color palettes, font families...).
 - Front End: front end developers bring the designs to life with HTML, CSS, and JS.
-- Back End: back end developers give the website a "memory," you can briefly touch on databases, authenticating users etc.
+- Back End: back end developers give the website a "memory,"
+- 	Instructor Note: you can briefly touch on databases, authenticating users etc.

 #### Front End vs Back End in More Detail:

 >
-- Describe in more detail how the front end differentiates from the back end.
+- Let's talk in more detail how the front end differentiates from the back end.
+- Instructor Note:
 - 	Use the diagrams on slides 23-29 to help aid you with this description.
-- If time permits you can visit expedia.com and describe to students which part of the site is front end and which is back end.
+	 If time permits you can visit expedia.com and describe to students which part of the site is front end and which is back end.

-> **Check:** In summary, and in your own words, how would you describe how the front end is different from the back end of a website?
+> **Check:** How is the front end different from the back end of a website?

 ## Front End Languages: (10 mins)

-> In this section you will break down for students that the THREE front end languages are HTML, CSS, and JavaScript.
+> In this section, we will learn what they THREE front end languages are: HTML, CSS, and JavaScript.

 - On the front end, the:
 	- HTML = bones